sjmog/gamgee/README.md

 ## Setup

+### Development Setup
+1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to start the development server with hot reloading
+4. Open [chrome://extensions/](chrome://extensions/) from your address bar and turn on developer mode
+5. Click "Load unpacked", and select the `dist` directory
+6. Make changes to files in the `src` directory - the extension will automatically reload

+### Production Setup
-1. Download this repo as a zip file and unzip the contents.
+1. Download this repo as a zip file and unzip the contents
+2. Run `npm install` and `npm run build` to create the production build
-2. Open [chrome://extensions/](chrome://extensions/) from your address bar and turn on developer mode.
+3. Open [chrome://extensions/](chrome://extensions/) from your address bar and turn on developer mode
-3. Click "Load unpacked", and select the `src` directory.
+4. Click "Load unpacked", and select the `dist` directory

 ## Usage

-1. Open the extension from your tab bar, and enter a [Deepgram API Key](https://console.deepgram.com/signup?jump=keys).
+1. Open the extension from your tab bar, and enter a [Deepgram API Key](https://console.deepgram.com/signup?jump=keys)
-2. On the tab you want to transcribe audio from, open the extension, click "Start transcription" and select the tab - you must share both tab audio and microphone access for this extension to work.
+2. On the tab you want to transcribe audio from, open the extension, click "Start transcription" and select the tab - you must share both tab audio and microphone access for this extension to work
-3. At any time while transcribing, you can open the extension to see the full transcript.
+3. At any time while transcribing, you can open the extension to see the full transcript

+## Development

+The project uses webpack for bundling and hot reloading during development:
+- `npm run dev` - Starts the development server with hot reloading
+- `npm run build` - Creates a production build

-## Code Explainer
+## Code Structure

 ### `manifest.json`
 The manifest file is required for Chrome extensions.
 The provided `permissions` allow for storage (of transcripts and your API Key), access to tab data, and the ability to execute our transcription script.
 The `host_permissions` allow for this extension to run on any URL - you can change it if you want to limit its usage to only specific websites.

 ### `popup.html` and `popup.js`
 The popup is the visual pane that opens when the extension icon is clicked.
 On load, it fetches the latest transcript from storage, if there is one.

 When the start button is clicked, the popup gets the current tab, and executes `content-script.js`.